 arrow-small-left Created with Sketch. arrow-small-right Created with Sketch.
 Carat Left arrow Created with Sketch. check Created with Sketch. circle carat down circle-down Created with Sketch. circle-up Created with Sketch. clock Created with Sketch. difficulty Created with Sketch. download Created with Sketch. email email Created with Sketch. facebook logo-facebook Created with Sketch. logo-instagram Created with Sketch. logo-linkedin Created with Sketch. linkround Created with Sketch. minus plus preptime Created with Sketch. print Created with Sketch.
 Created with Sketch. logo-soundcloud Created with Sketch. twitter logo-twitter Created with Sketch. logo-youtube Created with Sketch.

-It can take time to get a diagnosis of endometriosis.
-The average time to get a diagnosis is seven years.
-This is because symptoms vary between women, and symptoms can change over time.
+The average time to get a diagnosis is 7 years.
+This is because symptoms can vary between women, and symptoms can change over time.
 Also, period pain is often accepted as normal.

-Some women have asymptomatic endometriosis, which means they don’t experience infertility or common symptoms such as pelvic pain.
-In these cases, the condition may be found during an unrelated operation.
+Some women have asymptomatic endometriosis, which means they don’t experience common symptoms such as pelvic pain or infertility.
+In these cases, the condition may be found during an unrelated operation or procedure.

 When endometriosis symptoms are acknowledged and treated, most women with the condition do well.